WolfOWI/WolfOWI/README.md

 [![Nebulog](nebulog_banner.png)](https://github.com/WolfOWI/nebulog)

-<p style="font-size: 1.1em; line-height: 1.6;">A location-based reflection platform where thoughts become part of a digital cosmos.
+A location-based reflection platform where thoughts become part of a digital cosmos.
 Built as a React Native mobile app, it allows users to launch their thoughts on an interactive map, creating a constellation of thoughts that can be discovered and echoed by others.
-Centred around the theme of space, Nebulog aims to encourage users to build the habit of self-reflection.</p>
+Centred around the theme of space, Nebulog aims to encourage users to build the habit of self-reflection.

 **Technologies Used:** React Native, Expo, TypeScript, NativeWind, Gluestack UI, React Context API, Firebase, Firebase Auth, Firestore, React Native Maps, Expo Location, Google Places API, Lottie React Native, Expo Vector Icons, Validator.js, Day.js, React Native Wheel Color Picker, GeoFire